Allied health research support and skills training via IIMPACT in health

 Are you an allied health clinician with a question about undertaking or translating research?
 If you have tried the online resources below and can’t find your answer – get in touch.

-An email address has been created to connect clinicians with research questions to the researchers who have the answers!
-If you have a question about any part of the research continuum; from engaging with literature, to formulating a research question, selecting methodology, how to get your paper published or how to put someone else’s paper into practice - please contact Allied.researchhelp@unisa.edu.au.
+If you have a question about any part of the research continuum; from engaging with literature, to formulating a research question, selecting methodology, how to get your paper published or how to put someone else’s paper into practice, email Allied.researchhelp@unisa.edu.au

 Mentoring opportunities